optimist2point0/data_scientist_functions/README.md

 #### categorical_vs_categorical_plots
 - Visualizes the relationship between two categorical variables using a stacked bar plot.

+#### columns_info
+- This function columns_info categorizes the columns of a pandas DataFrame based on their data types and the presence of missing values
 ---
 ### Modeling
 #### model_dashboard_binary_classification